autarch/blog.urth.org/content/posts/2012-05-28-a-world-without-copyright.md

 Novels are a no-brainer.
 They're incredibly cheap to produce.
 All you need to do is keep one author alive for the length of time it takes to write it.
 Let's say that time is six months.
 Can an author raise $15,000 for one novel? $25,000? $50,000?
 Those all seem quite possible.
 If you can't raise that much, you can write and hold down a part-time job.
 You won't be the first author who's had to do that.

 What about non-fiction books, films, etc.?
 Some of these things are still essentially creative.
 A good documentary film is as much a work of art as it is reporting.
 Some non-fiction works are mostly functional, like restaurant guides or travel books.
 If customers find these useful, they will be funded.
 If they can't be funded, something else will replace them.
-Maybe nobody wants to fund a travel book, but they're okay with viewing ads on a site like Trip Advisor.
+Maybe nobody wants to fund a travel book, but they're okay with viewing ads on a site like Tripadvisor.

 ## Art